Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Related Work

-Deep learning-based infrared gas leak detection is typically built upon generic object detection frameworks, which can be categorized into two-stage and one-stage paradigms.
-Two-stage detectors, such as R-CNN~\citep{girshick2014rich}, Fast R-CNN~\citep{girshick2015fast}, and Faster R-CNN~\citep{ren2016faster}, employ region proposals followed by classification and bounding-box refinement, achieving high accuracy at the cost of slower inference.
-For example, TSFF-Net~\citep{yao2024tsff} fuses temporal motion and spatial details to improve SF$_6$ leak detection in complex scenes, but its reliance on motion cues and sequential computation makes static leak detection and edge deployment challenging.
+Deep learning has been increasingly applied to infrared gas leak detection, with most existing methods built upon general object detection or video analysis frameworks.
+Conventional two-stage detectors, such as R-CNN~\citep{girshick2014rich}, Fast R-CNN~\citep{girshick2015fast}, and Faster R-CNN~\citep{ren2017fasterrcnn}, first generate region proposals and then perform classification and bounding-box refinement.
+These methods can achieve accurate localization, but their relatively high computational cost limits their suitability for real-time industrial monitoring.
+For infrared gas leakage scenes, TSFF-Net~\citep{yao2024tsff} combines temporal motion information and spatial appearance features to improve SF$_6$ leak detection in complex backgrounds.
+However, methods that rely strongly on temporal motion cues may be less effective for weak, slowly varying, or near-static plume appearances, and their sequential processing can increase deployment complexity.
+From the perspective of engineering deployment, lightweight deep learning frameworks for gas pipeline leak detection have been investigated for low-power edge devices, highlighting the importance of balancing detection accuracy, inference latency, and deployment feasibility in practical leak monitoring systems~\citep{shi2026gasleakedge}.